openflighthpc/nodeattr-server/README.md

 A basic `systemd` unit file can be found [here](support/nodeattr-server.service).
 The unit file will need to be tweaked according to where the application has been installed/configured.
 The unit needs to be stored within `/etc/systemd/system`.

+*NOTE:* The logging directory must exist, otherwise the app will crash when it receives its first request

 ## Starting the Server

 The `puma` server daemon can be started manually with: